 Celebrate Summer with Endless Activities in Door County Wisconsin

 Begin your decompression.
 Linger over breakfast on your balcony overlooking the water.
 Hop in a double kayak for a leisurely explore.
 Paddle to the Old Bird Cage Lighthouse.
 Slip over the side, and snorkel the wreck of the Christina Nilsson.
 Wander down to Door County Brewing for lunch from Chives food truck which is parked in the beer garden all summer.
 Let the kite boarders entertain you as you play backgammon on your balcony with a bottle of chilled chardonnay.
-Ten minutes to the Gordon Lodge for waterfront open air dining and a jazz combo, summer evenings don’t get better.
+Ten minutes to the Gordon Lodge for waterfront dining, summer evenings don’t get better.

 Indulge the child within at Pirate’s Cove Mini Golf and Johnson’s Go Kart Track in Sister Bay.
 Picturesque Ephraim is the place for lunch.
 Wilson’s is a classic soda fountain with mouth-watering hamburgers and the obligatory ice cream cone while you stroll the waterfront.
 Take advantage of the host of water activities, parasailing, jet skiing and boat rentals.
 Hop in the car, 10 minutes to the best sunset casual dining “al fresco” Fred & Fuzzy’s, then a Midsummer’s Music Festival concert, renowned for the stunning and varied settings in which they perform.

 A morning sailing charter is a great way to start the day!
 Bella leaves Ephraim at 10:30 for a two hour tour.
 Lunch is overlooking the shopping bustle in Fish Creek at the Cookery.
 Shops in Egg Harbor will fill an afternoon or drive a short distance to Murphy Park and take a dip in the cool waters of Green Bay.
 Dinner at Parador is lovely tapas with an emphasis on locally produced fresh, fresh food in Egg Harbor.
 Birch Creek is on the way back to Baileys Harbor, where the big sound of the professional musicians fills a charming, renovated barn!